commented/commented/docs/index.md

 - login with twitter, github, google, or facebook
 - comments at the bottom
 - heart a comment, community moderation through flags
-- (soon) inline comments to the side
+- inline comments to the side

 ## Quickstart